Dead girls don't go the dying route to get known.

 against that bluest vein's insistent wish.
 Let’s all

 while looking back at our blackened eyes inside

 tiny mirrors fixed inside our plastic compacts.
 We

 could not have known where she began given how

 we were, from the start, made to begin where she

 ends.
 In this way, she's no way to make her amends.

 "Plath has been my poetic mainstay for the past two decades.
-'Oracle' was composed after rereading The Bell Jar alongside accounts of the rape of a 16 year old girl that occurred in Steubenville, OH, this past August 2012.
+'Oracle' was composed after rereading The Bell Jar alongside accounts of the rape of a sixteen-year-old girl that occurred in Steubenville, Ohio, this past August 2012.
 It's a terrible pair of anxieties that dominate this poem: the suicide of an author I love deeply (that occurred fifty years ago) alongside the attempt to destroy a young woman (fifty years later).
 I wish to add that it's my opinion Sylvia Plath lived a hell of a lot more than she died."